 The TIP is required to include a financial plan that demonstrates how the program of projects can be implemented.
-This includes identifying eligible Federal, State, and Local funding sources.
+This includes identifying eligible federal, state, and local funding sources.
 The TIP is considered fiscally constrained when all the programmed project costs do not exceed the available or anticipated revenues.
-Detailed financial breakdowns are included in the Summary Tables on page 61 (highway projects) and page 71 (transit projects) in the Project Section of this document.
+Detailed financial breakdowns are included in the Summary Tables in the Project Section of this document.
 The total amount of money available in each funding category is shown, as well as the total amount of programmed expenditures and remaining funds by funding source by year.
-The tables show that the programmed expenditures are within the balance of expected fund allocations in accordance with the requirements of the FAST Act.
+The tables show that the programmed expenditures are within the balance of expected fund allocations in accordance with the requirements of the IIJA/BIL.
 If funding revenues change, the TIP will be modified or amended when necessary.